-10 Points to consider while building high-performance dashboards in PowerBI
+10 Points to consider to build high-performance dashboards in PowerBI

 With the exponential growth in data volume across various business functions and increased accessibility to data, businesses can unravel insights like never before.
 Data visualization has become a vital part of this unraveling process.
 Hence, the need for highly efficient dashboards that encapsulate the required business metrics becomes inevitable.